guybedford/require-css/README.md

 Then the optimizer output would be:

 -mymodule.js containing:
- inline.css and page.css which will be dynamically injected
+ style.css and page.css which will be dynamically injected

 ### Separate File Output